Goose Creek (Oneida, Kentucky): Along Goose Creek itself

 Both were the names of prominent families in the county, respectively descendants of Massie Hacker and James and Nancy Hensley.

-Treadway postoffice, probably at the mouth of Jacks Branch. ran from 1887-07-21 to 1894-05-28 named for, and with, postmasters John H. Treadway and Peter R. Treadway.
+Treadway postoffice, probably at the mouth of Jacks Branch. ran from July 21, 1887, to May 28, 1894, named for, and with, postmasters John H. Treadway and Peter R. Treadway.

-Postmaster Elisha B. Treadway established Bernice postoffice at the same place on 1907-11-15.
+Postmaster Elisha B. Treadway established Bernice postoffice at the same place on November 15, 1907.

 It moved a mile upstream along the branch some time before 1939, and closed in 1955.

 It was named for his daughter, he having submitted the names of both daughters (the other being Ethel), his sister Myrtle, and another family member Ora as choices of name when applying.

-Seeley postoffice was established on 1898-02-10 by, and named for, postmaster Peasant D. Seeley and ran to January 1908.
+Seeley postoffice was established on February 10, 1898, by, and named for, postmaster Peasant D. Seeley and ran to January 1908.

 It had various locations, beginning with 1/4 mi west of Little Goose and including at the vicinity of Lebanon Church (on Little Goose) under the postmastership of Mary E. Thacker the following year.

-Lockards postoffice was established on 1932-10-29 by postmaster H. W. Short, just below the mouth of Lockards Creek/Whites Branch, and closed in 1934.